-- 1. To achieve my identification, the Wells Fargo shock should be uncorrelated with $\mu_i$ , which is unobservable factor that affects borrower's utility. - 2.
-Given that the Wells Fargo scandal does not affect $\mu_i$ , in the model, the change in a lender's market share is driven by borrowers' trust in the lender and the interest rate charged by the lender.
+- 1. To achieve my identification, the Wells Fargo shock should be uncorrelated with μ_i , which is unobservable factor that affects borrower's utility. - 2.
+Given that the Wells Fargo scandal does not affect μ_i , in the model, the change in a lender's market share is driven by borrowers' trust in the lender and the interest rate charged by the lender.
 I empirically observe the positive average treatment effect of the Wells Fargo scandal on FinTech adoption.
 Therefore, the shock validates the existence of channels 1, 2, and 3. - 3.
 I empirically observe the none treatment effect of the Wells Fargo scandal on loan pricing.
 Therefore, the shock rules out channels 2 and 3.
 My empirical results show that it is trust, not the interest rate, that affects the probability of choosing FinTech.
 One caveat is that my empirical results shows that average interest does not change after the Wells Fargo scandal.
-To perfectly match to the simple demand system, one can think of the model as a industry competition model, therefore the interest rate $r_i$ in $exp(-\alpha r_i + \lambda_i)$ represents the average interest rate of each type of lender. - 4.
+To perfectly match to the simple demand system, one can think of the model as a industry competition model, therefore the interest rate r_i in $exp(-\alpha r_i + \lambda_i)$ represents the average interest rate of each type of lender. - 4.
 Moreover, in the parsimonious model, the supply shock only affects market share through the interest rate channel.
-The credit supply may affect the market share of
+The credit supply may affect the market share of the lender through channels other than the interest rate, which was not modeled (e.g., entry cost c).
+To rule out this possibility, I empirically test that the lenders' credit supply does not change.

-&lt;sup>17My identification challenge is slightly different from the usual identification challenge in the demand system as discussed in Berry and Haile (2021).
+17My identification challenge is slightly different from the usual identification challenge in the demand system as discussed in Berry and Haile (2021).
 When estimating demand elasticity, the ideal shock is to variate price while keeping all other factors fixed.
 While in my setting, I could achieve identification (that trust enters households' utility function) by fixing the price variation.